alaurenson/Shantou-2018/Project/readme.md

 $ less ogmod.txt
 ```

-### Use bash commands to extract Protein data from TransDecoder output
+## Use bash commands to extract Protein data from TransDecoder output

 You will have 1 ogmod.txt file, and 3 TransDecoder ORF files (for 3 species) - the following 2 lines must be called for each species.

-Use both commands on each of the three TransDecoder files.
-Use the same ogmod.txt file each time.

 **The bash commands**